Talapine/liftoff-assignments/P2-Project_Outline/README.md

 Still need to push repository from Intelli-j

 ### What I'll Have to Learn
 I will need to learn how to structure different levels of log-in access.
-I will also have to learn how my application will accommodate third-party payment instruments, through the use of API's.
 I will perhaps learn to strenghten my front-end abilities to make my project have the highest user-experience possible.
 Maybe the project could be expanded to help multiple organizations simultaneously, though I imagine this is truly a "backlog" idea.